 - Once the practice is placed into the maintenance queue, we will look to the practice to establish how and when they would like to proceed with any additional mapping refinements.
 We can continue to update and refine mapping across time to improve data and/or incorporate any changes such as an EHR version upgrade via conference calls, Web conference calls, or via email exchange.

-If you registered after June 1 or do not have an EHR system or a 2014 CEHRT for the entire year, FIGMD will give you access to the IRIS Registry web portal.
-Access opens in June of each year.
-You can use the web portal for any of the following reporting options:
+If you registered after June 1 or do not have an EHR system or a 2015 CEHRT for the entire year, FIGMD will give you access to the IRIS Registry web portal.
+You can use the web portal to report quality measures, IA or PI if you sign up by October 31.

 You are responsible for entering all the information in the web portal to meet the measure requirements.
 Carefully review the IRIS Registry web portal user guide and the measure requirements.